katugtug/katugtug.github.io/game/classes.md

 # Classes

+## Stat math
+Skill 4 is base: Skill 4 succeeds at hitting a 10 50% of the time.
+Skill 3 defense is base.
+40% of the time, a defensive roll will succeed.
+POW 10 is the basic attack strength.
+Resist 3 is the base, giving a 40% base chance of a roll succeeding.

+## Core classes
+Your base stats are determined by your base class.

+### Generalist
+A generalist is a jack of all trades character.
+As a starting point, they are a blank slate, okay at most things.

+Melee Skill: +4
+Ranged Skill: +4
+Arcane Skill: +4

+Melee Defense:  +3
+Ranged Defense: +3
+Arcane Defense: +3

+Armor: (Equipment)
+Body     +3
+Spirit   +3
+Agility  +3

+### Aggressive Melee Warrior
+Focused on attacking melee fighter.

+Melee Skill: +7
+Ranged Skill: null
+Arcane Skill: null

+Melee Defense:  +4
+Ranged Defense: +3
+Arcane Defense: +1

+Armor: (Equipment)
+Body        +4
+Spirit      +4
+Agility     +1

+### Defensive Melee Warrior
+Melee Skill: +4
+Ranged Skill: null
+Arcane Skill: null

+Melee Defense:  +6
+Ranged Defense: +4
+Arcane Defense: +1

+Armor: (Equipment)
+Body        +4
+Spirit      +4
+Agility     +1

+## class ideas

 In this game, you can build a character by selecting character classes and spending experience points.
 In a matched play game, you would have equal experience points.
 In a campaign, you gain additional experience to level up your characters on campaign.

 The system has a goal to provide a satisfying facsimile of any character from fantasy and related fiction.